-These dwarf plants only grow to be about five feet high, so they only need four or five feet of space between them and other plants.
-They do not produce seed but can spread through root growth.
+These dwarf plants only grow to be about five feet high, so they only need 4′ or 5′ feet of space between them and other plants.
+They do not produce pampas grass seed but can spread through root growth.

 When you have an established stand of this rugged ornamental grass, you are sure to find care and maintenance a breeze.
 It takes very little care.

-In the very early springtime, you should prune or burn the dead stalks of your plant to the ground.
+In the very early spring, you should prune or burn the dead stalks of your plant to the ground.
 This will not harm the roots, and it will make way for fresh, new growth.

-Pampas Grass does very well with little or no fertilizer.
+Pampas Grass plants do very well with little or no fertilizer.
 If you want, you can give it a bit of balanced fertilizer in the springtime after pruning or burning back dead growth.
-This will help stimulate the springtime growth.
+This will help stimulate springtime growth.